23 July 2020

 Working from home clearly has its benefits.
 “I have worked remotely from our family’s summerhouse where I can take a swim in the lake and enjoy the hot sauna after a day of working.”

 “I think the biggest lesson I’ve learned is that everything can change in just a matter of days from good to bad.”
-Jessie quotes a tradition Finish saying “don’t stay lying in the fire” or to take advantage of your situation.
+Jessie quotes a tradition Finnish saying “don’t stay lying in the fire” or to take advantage of your situation.

 “You have to pivot and start planning something else you can do instead,” Jessie explains.